US FTC and and states file antitrust lawsuit against Facebook | DW | 09.12.2020

 The lawsuits accuse Facebook of using its dominant market position to suppress or buy out the competition

-The US Federal Trade Commission and 48 states filed two antitrust lawsuits against Facebook on Wednesday.
+The US Federal Trade Commission (FTC) and 48 states filed two antitrust lawsuits against Facebook on Wednesday.

-The New York Attorney General said they were leading a coaltion of 48 states filing one lawsuit.

-The New York attorney general accused Facebook of using "vast amounts of money" to acquire competition and quash rivals.
+New York Attorney General Letitia James said she was leading a coaltion of 48 states filing one lawsuit that accused Facebook of using "vast amounts of money" to acquire competition and quash rivals.

 "Facebook's actions to entrench and maintain its monopoly deny consumers the benefits of competition," said Ian Conner, director of the FTC's Bureau of Competition.